hardikn13/meme-generator/README.md

 # Meme-Generator

 ## Overview
-The React Meme Generator is a fun and interactive web application built using React that allows users to create and share custom memes.
+The React Meme Generator is a fun and interactive web application built using React that allows users to create custom memes.
 With a simple and user-friendly interface, users can select meme templates, add their own text, and preview the generated memes.

 ## Features
 - Choose from a variety of meme templates.